This site is all about creating great images from a DSLR (Digital Single Lens Reflex camera). So what should you look for if you are buying one?

 This is the ability to switch the ISO values from ranges between 50 and 3200.
 This is an important consideration if you are shooting low light conditions.
 You need to research to see how the camera deals with noise at the higher ISOs.
 If your camera has excellent high iso performance, you can save money on lenses as you don’t have to buy a big aperture lens.

 Crop factor refers to the size of the sensor compared to 35mm.
 This is an important consideration when buying lenses.
 A 1.5 crop factor will mean that a 50mm lens will actually be a 75mm lens (50X1.5=75).
 This is great for long lenses as it makes them more powerful.
 But for landscape, you will have to buy a 17mm to get a focal length of 25.5mm.

 This is important to consider if you shoot fast action subjects.
 A good rate of shutter actuations per second will give you a better chance of capturing a great shot from a short burst of action.
 Your camera will sound like a machine gun!

-You need to know what kind of lens you will be using in your photography. if you are a landscaper, you will need wide angles, a potrait photographer will need 50mm to 85mm, a bird photographer will need 200mm and longer.
+You need to know what kind of lens you will be using in your photography. if you are a landscaper, you will need mostly wide angles, a portrait photographer will need 50mm to 85mm, a bird photographer will need 200mm and longer.
 Think about which lenses you will need and research them first.
+If you are not wealthy, start with a cheap 50mm prime lens.
+Then see if you mostly want something wider or something longer.
 If you are wealthy, find the best lens in the class you want and then buy the camera.
-If you are not wealthy, choose a different hobby !!

-The camera makes with the best selection of high quality lenses are Canon and Nikon.
+The cameras with the best selection of high quality lenses are Canon and Nikon.
 The other brand names are catching up fast and third party lens manufacturers such as Sigma and Tamron are making lenses for many different cameras.

 I chose Canon and I have stuck with Canon all the way… because… it is a popular camera and I am able to sell my old lenses very quickly and I am able to find very good second hand lenses everywhere.